Gflame/stellar-react/README.md

 Demo React app traininggit

 # What We Will Be Building
-Using the NASA Open API: Astronomy Picture of the Day (APOD), we will be building an application that displays the information that is provided by that API.
-The information we will display is:
+Using the NASA Open API: Astronomy Picture of the Day (APOD), I will be building an application that displays the information that is provided by that API.
+The information I will display is:

 - The photo
 - The photo's title